shaka-project/shaka-packager/README.md

 MpdBuilder is responsible for the creation of Media Presentation Description as specified in ISO/IEC 23009-1 DASH MPD spec.

-Supported source formats: ISO BMFF (both fragmented and non-fragmented), IPTV; the only output format supported right now is fragmented ISO BMFF with CENC.
+Supported source formats: ISO BMFF (both fragmented and non-fragmented), MPEG-2 TS, IPTV (MPEG-2 TS over UDP), and WVM (Widevine); the only output format supported currently is fragmented ISO BMFF with CENC.
 Support for more formats will be added soon.

-##Creating DecryptorSource##

-Not implemented yet.
-Not needed for now.

 ##Creating Demuxer##